hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 Attempting to use `sudo` will prompt you for a password, but no valid password can be entered as this feature is reserved for HPC administrators only.

-However, a lot of tasks can be performed without `sudo`, including installing software, in your own user space.
+However, a lot of tasks can be performed without `sudo`, including installing software in your own account.

 **Installing software**